gray Acer laptop

 Course of Study:

-Colleges want to see a well rounded student, so a typical high school curriculum will include classes such as this.
-(Note - always check with the colleges your child is considering to see what they require for college enrollment).
+Colleges want to see a well-rounded student, so a typical high school curriculum will include courses such as these.
+Note: Always check with the colleges your child is considering to determine their specific admission requirements.
+The credits listed below are taken directly from the ND DPI Graduation Worksheet and reflect the minimum credit requirements for graduating from a public high school in North Dakota.

-4 units - language arts including literature, composition and speech
+English Language Arts: 4 credits, including literature, composition, and speech

-3 units foreign language, native American language, fine arts or career and technical education
+Foreign Language: included within 3 credits of foreign language, Native American languages, fine arts, or career and technical education

 Computing Grade point Average (GPA):